Arnav710/cse15l-lab-reports/week2/index.md

     public static void main(String[] args) throws IOException {
         if (args.length == 0) {
             System.out.println(
-                    "You forgot to pass the PORT number as a coomand line argument!
-Try any number between 1024 and 49151");
+            "You forgot to pass the PORT number as a command line argument!");
             return;
         }